chiyuhao/Cheng-et-al-2021-06-29/README.md

 Yeast low glucose:

 meta2d(infile=input_file, filestyle=“csv”, outdir=output_file,timepoints=“Line1”,outRawData=TRUE,minper=5,maxper=15, cycMethod = c(“ARS”, “JTK”, “LS”),ARSdefaultPer=360,ARSmle=“nomle”)

+Neurospora:

+meta2d(infile=input_file, filestyle="csv", outdir=output_file,outRawData=TRUE,minper=18,maxper=26, cycMethod = c("ARS", "JTK", "LS"))

 Data contained in this paper:
 ---
 All data in this paper can be found at 'ContainedData' file

 Code in this paper:
 ---
 All code in this paper can be found in all .md files